luhao007/WoW-Addons/AddOns/GTFO/ReadMe.txt

 * Added SL spells for Castle Nathria
 * Added SL spells for Theater of Pain
 * Added SL spells for De Other Side

+4.57.4
+* Fixed SL spells for Castle Nathria
+* Added Shadowlands spells (world)

+4.58
+* Updated ToC for WoW Classic 1.13.6 (again)
+* Updated LibUIDropDownMenu to 4.00.9000236639

+4.59
+* Fixed dropdown library issues with Classic
+* Added SL spells for Castle Nathria

+4.59.1
+* Renamed files for CurseForge updater
+* Added SL spells for Torghast

+4.59.2
+* Added Shadowlands spells (world)
+* Added SL spells for Castle Nathria

+4.60
+* Removed LibStub and LibUIDropDownMenu and replaced the sound channel selector with a slider
+* Added SL spells for Castle Nathria